-The fund financial statements beginning on page II-C-33 provide detailed information about individual major funds, not the State as a whole.
+The fund financial statements beginning on page II-C-35 provide detailed information about individual major funds, not the State as a whole.
 A fund is a group of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The State uses fund accounting to ensure and demonstrate compliance with
+The State uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+All of the funds of the State can be divided into three categories: governmental funds, proprietary funds, and fiduciary funds.

-Governmental Funds - Most of the State's basic services are accounted for in governmental funds and are essentially the same functions reported as governmental activities in the government-wide financial statements.
+• Governmental Funds - Most of the State's basic services are accounted for in governmental funds and are essentially the same functions reported as governmental activities in the government-wide financial statements.
 Governmental funds use the modified accrual basis of accounting, which measures the flow of current financial resources that can be converted to cash and the balances left at year-end that are available for future spending.
 This short-term view of the State's financial position helps determine whether the State has sufficient resources to cover expenditures for its basic services in the near future.